 Social workers should not sexually harass clients.
-Sexual harassment includes sexual advances, sexual solicitation, requests for sexual favors, and other verbal or physical conduct of a sexual nature.
+Sexual harassment includes sexual advances; sexual solicitation; requests for sexual favors; and other verbal, written, electronic, or physical contact of a sexual nature.

 Derogatory Language (1.12)

 Social workers should not use derogatory language in their written or verbal communications to or about clients.
 Social workers should use accurate and respectful language in all communications to and about clients.